BeatrizArellano/regimeshifts/README.md

 ### Assessing significance

-A proposed method to measure whether a trend is significant consists in comparing the measured trend with the expected trends from a null model.
-The null model consists of a large-enough number of surrogate series, each series having the same spectral properties as the original series ([see Dakos et al. (2012)](https://doi.org/10.1371/journal.pone.0041010)).
-This can be achieved by using a bootstrapping method: sampling with replacement from the residuals of the original time-series ([see Boulton et al. (2014)](https://doi.org/10.1038/ncomms6752)).
-The Kendall $\tau$ coefficient is measured for each surrogate series and the $p$-value is then defined as the proportion of series that exhibit a $\tau$-value greater (smaller) than or equal to that observed in the original series.
+A proposed method for assessing the significance of a trend involves comparing the observed trend to expected trends derived from a null model.
+This null model is constructed by generating a sufficiently large number of surrogate time series, each designed to feature the same spectral properties as the original series ([see Dakos et al. (2012)](https://doi.org/10.1371/journal.pone.0041010)).

+Here, surrogate series are generated using a bootstrapping approach, where residuals from the original time series are sampled with replacement ([see Boulton et al. (2014)](https://doi.org/10.1038/ncomms6752)).
+The Kendall $\tau$ coefficient is measured for each surrogate series and the $p$-value is defined as the proportion of series that exhibit a $\tau$-value greater than (or less than, depending on the hypothesis) or equal to that observed in the original series.

-The function `significance` follows this method to return an object with the following attributes:
+The `significance()` function employs a null model approach to assess the significance of trends in resilience indicators.
+It returns an object with the following attributes:

 - `indicator`: The resilience indicator
-- `surrog_kendalls`: a `Pandas dataframe` containing the Kendall values measured on each surrogate series.
+- `surrog_kendalls`: a `Pandas dataframe` containing the Kendall values calculated for each surrogate series.
-- `kendall_coeff`: The Kendall coefficient for the indicator's trend computed on the original series
+- `kendall_coeff`: The Kendall coefficient representing the trend of the resilience indicator computed from the original time-series.
-- `pvalue`: The p-value
+- `pvalue`: The p-value indicating the statistical significance of the observed trend in relation to the trends observed in the surrogate series.
-- `test_type`: Positive or negative, defined to assess whether the trend is significantly positive or negative.
+- `test_type`: A string specifying the type of trend assessment, either "positive" or "negative," to determine if the trend is significantly increasing or decreasing.
-- `plot()`: Method to plot the output from the test.
+- `plot()`: A method to visualise the results of the significance test, providing a graphical representation of the observed trend alongside the distribution of the trends in the surrogate series.

 ```python